real estate dispute arbitration in Berkeley, Illinois 60163

 Details of the Arbitration

 A hastily scheduled hearing took place on November 15, 2023, at the Berkeley Municipal Arbitration Center.
-The hearing lasted four hours, with both sides passionately arguing over boundary rights versus historical use and the principle of “adverse possession” that could potentially affect longstanding neighborly claims.
+The hearing lasted four hours, with both sides passionately arguing over boundary rights versus historical use and the principle of adverse possession” that could potentially affect longstanding neighborly claims.

 The Outcome

 After reviewing all documentation and hearing testimony, arbitrator Chang issued her decision on December 5, 2023.
-She ruled in favor of Daniel Ruiz, confirming the latest survey as legally binding and establishing the disputed 5-foot strip as Ruiz’s property.
+She ruled in favor of the claimant, confirming the latest survey as legally binding and establishing the disputed 5-foot strip as Ruiz’s property.
 However, acknowledging Marcy’s emotional distress and the potential loss of privacy, Chang negotiated an agreement requiring Daniel to build a privacy fence along the new boundary line at his expense, capped at $3,000.

 The estimated final arbitration cost was $4,200, split equally between the parties.
 Both Marcy and Daniel expressed mixed feelings: relief that a clear boundary was set but regret over the eroded neighborly relationship.
 Marcy later reflected, "We lost a lot more than land here—trust and goodwill, things no arbitration can replace."